This is an example of social proof:

 Celebrity social proof is when a product or service is endorsed by a celebrity.
 For instance, Shahrukh Khan in the new Thums Up ad.

 Imagine when you come across a new brand.
 You aren’t sure if the brand is a good one with quality products, so you head over to their Instagram page or Twitter handle and see that they have millions of followers.
 Now, there is a sense of trust that you have developed for the brand, right?
 This is exactly what the wisdom of the crowd is.
 When your purchase decision is driven based on the popularity of a particular brand amongst the masses.

 We now come to the part of social proof that gives creators their power.

 This type of social proof is similar to the wisdom of the crowd.
 It is when your purchase decisions are driven by your friends’ recommendations and suggestions.

 Most people like to buy a product or service when they see other people happy with it.
 It’s called user social proof.
 So, when creators advocate for a brand they love and use, they offer user social proof.
 Think: product or restaurant reviews you post on social media.

-Now, let’s dive into how you can use social proofing to your advantage.
+Now, let’s dive into how to use it to your advantage

 This is a great way to capture your audience’s attention and prove to them that the content you put out is verified, which helps build your audience’s trust in you.
 For example, if you are a fitness influencer, you can invite a nutrition expert to your social media and have them interact with your audience.
 This also builds a positive association between you and your audience.